-There are generally no express time limits on an application under sections 39B or 75 of the Judiciary Act (although specific legislation may impose time limits); however, the court may dismiss your application if you unreasonably delay seeking judicial review.
+There are generally no express time limits on an application made under section 39B of the Judiciary Act (or s 75 Australian Constitution) (although specific legislation may impose time limits).
+However, the court may dismiss your application if you unreasonably delay seeking judicial review.

-In Victoria, an application for review under order 56 of the SC (GCP) Rules must be commenced within 60 days after the date that grounds for the grant of the relief or remedy claimed arose.
+In Victoria, an application for review under order 56 of the SC (GCP) Rules must be commenced within 60 days after the date that grounds for the grant of the relief or remedy claimed arose (r 56.02(1)).
 This time limit may only be extended in “special circumstances” (r 56.02(3)).

-Under the ALA, a person must apply to the Supreme Court for review no later than 30 days after notice of the decision or the giving of reasons, whichever is later.
+Under the AL Act, a person must apply to the Supreme Court for review no later than 30 days after notice of the decision or the giving of reasons, whichever is later (s 4(1)).
 The time cannot be extended.

-Depending on the relevant legislation and the remedies sought, standing may be accorded to “a person aggrieved”, “any interested person” or even “any person”.
-If you are affected by a decision because you are the subject of it, then you will probably have standing to sue.
+Depending on the relevant legislation and the remedies sought, standing may be accorded to “a person aggrieved”, “any person affected” or even “any person”.
+If you are directly affected by a decision because you are the subject of it, then you will generally have standing to sue.
 Standing is more of an issue if you are a “bystander” or a community group with some sort of broad interest in the decision-making process (such as an environmental protection group).

 The question of whether or not a ground of review constitutes a “jurisdictional error” can have particular significance if the Act under which the decision was made contains a “privative clause” that attempts to exclude judicial review.
 The High Court has held that privative clauses are not always effective to exclude judicial review for jurisdictional errors.